f5devcentral/f5-automation-labs/docs/class2/module1/lab3.rst

 f5devcentral/f5-super-netops-container:develop-jenkins``

 This will publish the standard Jenkins service on ``TCP/8080`` to ``TCP/10000`` on the Docker host.
-In the case of the HTTP service the following mapping applies:
+In the case of the Jenkins service the following mapping applies:

 ``localhost:10000 -> f5-super-netops-container:8080``

 ..
-NOTE:: There is no bookmark in your browser you may find it easier to reference later if you create one after connecting the first time
+NOTE:: There is no bookmark in your browser, you may find it easier to reference later if you create one after connecting the first time

 To connect via HTTP open a web browser and enter the URL: